 - Install Hotspot Shield

-Step 7: Make sure that TAP-Windows is installed if yes - delete and install TAP-Windows driver
+Step 7 (only if you are on version 10.10 and up): Make sure that TAP-Windows is installed if yes - delete and install TAP-Windows driver

 - If restarting the adapter doesn’t do the trick, try reinstalling the TAP-Windows driver instead.
 To do that, first open Device Manager to uninstall the adapter by pressing the Windows key + X key.